Anthonypaige/investnurenergy/src/content/post/whats-a-ductless-mini-split-heat-pump.md

 **Energy Efficient Home Improvement Credit (25C):** This credit offers 30% of the costs, up to $2000 in tax credits for Energy Star certified Ductless heat pump mini splits with certain efficienct ratings,[you can view here](https://www.energystar.gov/about/federal_tax_credits/air_source_heat_pumps)

 **High-Efficiency Electric Home Rebate Act (HEEHRA)**:Designed for low-income and low to mid-income households, this program can cover between 50%-100% of the upfront costs, depending on your eligibility.
-Check your eligibility via [Rewiring America's IRA Calculator](https://www.rewiringamerica.org/app/ira-calculator).
+Check your eligibility via [**Inflation Reduction Act Eligibility Calculator**](link IRA Caclulator).

 **State-Level Rebates:** Many state governments and local utilities offer rebates that can be stacked with the federal incentive, providing even more savings on the upfront cost of the unit.
 To check for eligibility of state-level incentives, you can visit the [Database of State Incentives for Renewables & Efficiency](DSIRE.org).